Low-energy Spin Dynamics of Quantum Spin Liquid Candidate $NaYbSe_{2}$

-where $\lambda$ approaches a temperature-independent value of of $\sim$ {0.2} $\mu s^{-1}$ above 10 K (Fig. 3(a)); $\Delta$ is the fluctuating component of the field at the $\mu^{+}$ site perpendicular to its initial polarization, which describes the distribution width of local magnetic fields; $\nu$ is the spin fluctuation frequency; $\gamma_{\mu}$ = 135.5 MHz/T is the $\mu^{+}$ gyromagnetic ratio; and $\mu_0$ is the magnetic permeability in vacuum.
-The fluctuation frequency at $\sim$ 10 K can be estimate using $\nu=\sqrt{z}J/h$, where the coordination number $z$ is 6 in the case of \ce{NaYbSe2} and the spin exchange energies are given by analyzing thermodynamic measurements\cite{Zhang2020a}.
-The calculated results are listed in the Table I. The estimated distribution width of local magnetic fields, $\Delta \ll \nu$, confirms the limit of fast spin fluctuation.
+where $\lambda$ approaches a temperature-independent value of $\sim$ {0.2} $\mu s^{-1}$ above 10 K (Fig. 4(a)); $\Delta$ is the fluctuating component of the field at the $\mu^{+}$ site perpendicular to its initial polarization, which describes the distribution width of local magnetic fields; $\nu$ is the spin fluctuation frequency; $\gamma_{\mu}$ = 135.5 MHz/T is the $\mu^{+}$ gyromagnetic ratio; and $\mu_0$ is the magnetic permeability in vacuum.
+The fluctuation frequency at $\sim$ 10 K can be estimate using $\nu=\sqrt{z}J/h$, where the coordination number $z$ is 6 which refers to the number of the nearest \ce{Se^{2-}} neighbors coordinated to a central \ce{Yb^{3+}} magnetic ion.
+The spin exchange energies are given by analyzing thermodynamic measurements\cite{Zhang2020a}.
+The calculated results are listed in Table I. The estimated distribution width of local magnetic fields, $\Delta \ll \nu$, confirms the limit of fast spin fluctuation.

 Based on the above results and the following expression of the $\mu^{+}$ spin relaxation rate\cite{PhysRevB.64.054403,PhysRevB.18.3026}, we can further analyze the dynamic spin correlation at low temperatures.
-The expression has been adopted to analyze spin dynamic characteristic of quantum spin liquid candidates\cite{PhysRevB.64.054403}, such as \ce{YbMgGaO4}\cite{li2016muon} and \ce{NaYbS2}\cite{sarkar2019quantum}.
+The expression has been adopted to analyze spin dynamic characteristics of quantum spin liquid candidates, such as \ce{YbMgGaO4}\cite{li2016muon} and \ce{NaYbS2}\cite{sarkar2019quantum}.